TwiN/.github/.github/CONTRIBUTING.md

 going to be the first step.
 The issue templates will help guide you, but simply creating an issue with the reason for the creation of said issue is perfectly fine.

-Furthermore, if you don't want to fix the problem or implement the feature it yourself, that's completely fine.
+Furthermore, if you don't want to fix the problem or implement the feature yourself, that's completely fine.
-Creating an issue alone will give both the maintainers as well as other members of the community visibility on it, which is a lot more likely to get the issue solved than if the problem/request was left told.
+Creating an issue alone will give both the maintainers as well as the other members of the community visibility on said issue, which is a lot more likely to get the issue resolved than if the problem/request was left untold.

 ### Solving an issue